-Consumer Reports calls buying online “the ultimate convenience”.
-The magazine stresses that there are lots of options and even say to consider Amazon, where all types of mattresses are sold.
-They laud Amazon for being “excellent on price as well as on-time delivery”.
-They even call watching the compressed mattresses that come in a box “fun” as they decompress and turn into a real mattress.
+Consumer Reports calls buying online “the ultimate convenience”, and stresses that there are lots of options out there.
+Consumer Reports even suggests Amazon, where all types of mattresses from various are sold.
+For online mattresses industry-wide, however, they even call watching the compressed mattresses that come in a box “fun” as they decompress and turn into a real mattress.
 So it is a good idea to buy a mattress online?
 Absolutely… so long as you keep the next two points in mind.

-You want to make full use of the time you have to try out your new mattress!
+You want to make full use of the time you have to try out your new mattress.
 Some hints from Consumer Reports are to try the new mattress for at least two weeks (many mattress makers require trial periods of 30 days or more before they’ll accept the return).
-You want to give the mattress a fair trial.
-The magazine recommends that you use the same pillow you’ve been using since a change in the pillow may confuse you.
-You might not be sure which one is great and which one is hampering your good night’s sleep — the mattress or the pillow.
-Also, put the mattress on a new box spring or frame as recommended by the manufacturer so you give it a fair trial.
+You want to give the mattress a fair trial, and it’s suggested that you use the same pillow you’ve been using since a change in the pillow muddy your consideration.
+Consumer Reports also suggested that you put the mattress on a new box spring or frame as recommended by the manufacturer so you give it a fair trial.